Sustainability has always been at the heart of what we do. Here's how we we make a difference...

 Walking the walk – how we minimise the impact of our operations;

-- Sustainable business travel policy – The majority of Naturesave’s business travel is conducted by train (we annually visit customers in the eco-village Findhorn which requires a 12 hour train journey).
+- Sustainable business travel policy – The majority of Naturesave’s business travel is conducted by train.
 Whilst travel by car is occasionally unavoidable, for business travel we never consider the option of flying.
 We also operate a Cycle to Work scheme, however, this has yet to be taken up an employee.

 - Well chosen suppliers – Naturesave have a consistent focus on environmental and ethical suppliers for all our services (telephone, banking, electricity) and office supplies where possible, which included retrofitting our office with LED lighting.
 Our website is hosted by GreenNet who has a strong ethical and environmental credentials and use servers powered by renewables.

-- 10% paid annually into The Naturesave Trust – 10% of our annual home insurance and travel premium income is donated into our charity, The Naturesave Trust, which to date has awarded over three quarters of a million pounds to environmental and conservation projects across the UK.
+- We’ve donated over £1 million to charity – Here at Naturesave we provide 100% of the funding for our charity, The Naturesave Trust, which supports environmental and conservation projects across the UK.
 Learn more about the work of the Trust.

-- Planting a tree for every insurance policy we issue – In November 2018, the Committee on Climate Change announced that tree planting needed to double by 2020, as part of radical changes to land use within the UK, that is necessary to avert a climate breakdown.
-New forests are now seen as playing a vital role in locking up carbon.
-Planting trees also bring further benefits such as improving wildlife biodiversity and limiting the increase in flood risks expected with global warming.
-In response, in April 2019 Naturesave have committed to planting a tree for include all new insurance policies issued.
+- We plant a tree for every client – In November 2018, the Committee on Climate Change announced that tree planting needed to double by 2020, as part of radical changes to land use within the UK, that is necessary to avert a climate breakdown.
+New forests are now seen as playing a vital role in locking up carbon, improving biodiversity and limiting the increase in flood risks expected with global warming.
+Naturesave is now committed to planting a tree for every new client.
 The trees are planted as part of a reforestation programme coordinated by the charity, Trees For Life.
 Read more about our Buy One Get One Tree policy.

-- Working with Charities – Naturesave support charities, not-for-profit organisations, community groups and start-ups through the provision of pro bono insurance and business advice.
+- We support the charity sector – Naturesave support charities, not-for-profit organisations, community groups and start-ups, through the provision of pro bono insurance and business advice.
 We also financially support these where possible through the provision of grants and share purchases.

 Insurance and climate change – Unlocking the unparalleled potential of the insurance industry;

 Naturesave believe that the insurance industry, through its underwriting and investments, is uniquely placed change the world for the better by divesting from fossil fuels and embracing the environmental impact of risks within to its core underwriting philosophies.
 Positive change is certainly underway however more urgent action is needed if global emissions are to brought into line with the Paris Agreement.
-Reaching Net Zero by 2050 requires emissions to be more than halved by 2030 (from 2010 levels).
-Insurers through their investment and underwriting activities have unparalleled influence on the viability of fossil fuel extraction.
+It is critical to note that reaching Net Zero by 2050, requires emissions to be more than halved by 2030 (from 2010 levels).
+Insurers have unparalleled influence on limiting global warming.

 We continue to lobby our underwriters to;